Engage’s Educational Framework

 - Embrace – Engage with and handle uncertainty

-- Reflect – Engage with internalising knowledge
+- Reflect – Engage with internalising knowledge and skills

 In other words, we try to make our students act to solve issues through practice or real experiments, interact with other students or external stakeholders, challenge the “real-world” outside the university, embrace uncertainty instead of shying away from it, and reflect to create personal sense-making and transform raw experiences into internalised knowledge.